Support staff have a wide range of jobs in schools, such as teacher aide, personal assistant, librarian, executive officer and general office work.

 Parental leave payment

-If you work part time, the Ministry of Business, Innovation and Employment website can help you work out your parental leave payment.
+If you work part time, the Ministry of Business, Innovation and Employment website (external link) can help you work out your parental leave payment.

 To resign (or retire) from your job, you need to give your school board one month’s written notice.